BirdCatcherGamesOrg/fountain-vn-sdk-parser/README.md

 Quinn shoos me away to gush about beam-worthy topic to Luca.

 INT.
 QUINN'S KITCHEN -
 = Ellis eats Quinn's food, with permission.
+TODO: Need to choose a different song.

 I pull out some food from a common place where people store food.
 Be it pantry, or fridge.
 I am there.